boltthunderbolt/skin_generator_for_slither/README.md

 Find your custom snake skin

 ### Feature
+- Auto generate skin color code
-- Generate slither skin code by user reference or auto generate skin code
+- Generate skin color code by your reference
+- Country flag skin color code generator
 - Free set the length characters of skin code

 ### How to Install